 This Spicy Shrimp Taco Recipe makes the best meal or snack.
 Tender bite-size shrimp, crunchy cabbage and spicy sauce comes together in just minutes and disappears even faster!

-This Easy Shrimp Taco Recipe is in the permanent recipe rotation at my house.
+This Spicy Shrimp Taco Recipe is in the permanent recipe rotation at my house.
 They’re so easy to throw together on a busy weeknight or as an after school snack for my children, and my husband asks for them all the time.
 The plump shrimp cooks up in no time, and my family can add any toppings they like.
 If your kids are squeamish about seafood, I suggest you start with these shrimp tacos.
 They’ll love the mild taste of the shrimp.
 They’re versatile, fast, and oh so yummy!

 Is this Shrimp Taco Recipe Healthy?